bbc/gourmet-sentence-pairs-evaluation/README.md

 ### DNS

 To make changes to the DNS template.
 Update the [./infrastructure/src/dns.py](./infrastructure/src/dns.py) and run `make templates/dns.json` from inside the `infrastructure` directory.

+# Using the App

+The script [`randomiseAndFormatData.py`](./scripts/randomiseAndFormatData.py) can be used to turn text files into a JSON file to submit to the `/dataset` endpoint.
+It also randomises the order of the sentences.
+The script needs to be amended to specify the files that should be read in.